elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} Saint-Domingue the secrets locked under a throat turn up in the blood steeple.
+- {:.pr.i} Saint-Domingue, the secrets locked under a throat turn up in the blood steeple.
 Possessed women lay their soapy hands in the four corners of the red-heart marsh; the new thirsts flow out, broken moons right on the water loaf, a stone on the forehead.

 - {:.sp} The Woman Reciter.